jopemachine-arvis/arvis/documents/basic-usage.md

 Allows you to set basic settings for Arvis.

-Change the Arvis shortcut change the maximum number of items, or change fonts.
+You can change the Arvis shortcut, the maximum number of items, and fonts.

+Font can be set up system fonts installed in your OS.

 ### Workflows

 ![](./imgs/workflow-page.png)

-You can manage your workflows on this page.
+You can manage your installed workflows on this page.

-Check and edit your workflow's info, install, delete, export workflow file through the bottom bar.
+Check your workflow's info, install, delete file through the bottom bar.

 To open your extension's folder, right click on extension and select `Open in Finder`.

 You can also disable the extension by right-clicking on them, select `Disable`.

+Disabled extensions are not used on your search.

 ### Plugins

 ![](./imgs/plugin-page.png)

-You can manage your plugins on this page.
+You can manage your installed plugins on this page.

-Check and edit your plugin's info, install, delete, export plugin file through the bottom bar.
+Check your plugin's info, install, delete plugin file through the bottom bar.

 To open your extension's folder, right click on extension and select `Open in Finder`.

 You can also disable the extension by right-clicking on them, select `Disable`.

+Disabled extensions are not used on your search.

 ### Appearence